 Dr. Edwards is board certified by the American Osteopathic Board of Surgery.
 His training includes advanced laparoscopic procedures, colorectal surgery and trauma surgery.
 He also has special training in the treatment of breast cancer and has attended many courses in minimally invasive breast biopsy, MammoSite RTS therapy for breast cancer, radioguided Gamma surgery, and sentinel lymph node dissection.
 Dr. Edwards also performs Colonoscopies and Colon Cancer Screenings.
 He performs surgery at area local hospitals, outpatient surgery centers, breast care centers, and in the office.

-Dr. Edwards has been providing vein care in southwestern Georgia since 2006 and is the Director of the Center for Vein Care and Surgery of Horizons Diagnostics, LLC. .
-In May 2013, the second office was opened in the Auburn-Opelika, Alabama area.
-Both centers are accredited vascular laboratories by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL).
+Dr. Edwards has been providing vein care in southwestern Georgia since 2006 and is the Director of the Center for Vein Care and Surgery of Horizons Diagnostics, LLC.
+The center is an accredited vascular laboratory by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL).
 Dr. Edwards is pleased to offer the Venefit® Closure Procedure (formerly VNUS Closure), an alternative treatment option to traditional vein stripping surgery of the legs.
 Over 3000 Closure procedures have been successfully performed with excellent results.
 The Closure procedure is a clinically proven, minimally invasive way to treat venous reflux, the underlying cause of varicose veins of the legs, with little or no pain.
 Closure patients can return to everyday activities within a day.
 The Closure procedure is performed in the doctors' office and is covered by most insurance providers.
 For more information on the Closure procedure please contact our office or send email to firstname.lastname@example.org In addition, Sclerotherapy treatments are available to help resolve small unsightly spider veins.

 When a client is seen for the first time for vein disorders, Dr. Edwards completes a History and Physical exam and obtains photographs of the legs.
 It is important to list all medical problems, previous surgeries, allergies, family history of varicose veins and medications taken.
 After the initial visit, an ultrasound evaluation of the legs is scheduled and the results are discussed with the patient.
 All of this information is forwarded to the patient's insurance carrier for authorization.
 Once obtained, the Closure procedure can be scheduled if it is indicated.